 In addition, we engage in network microcredit business through Ji'an Fenqile Network Microcredit Co., Ltd., or Ji'an Microcredit, a subsidiary of Shenzhen Fenqile, in Ji'an, Jiangxi Province, which obtained a network microcredit license from the relevant local authority.
 The microcredit license was updated in July 2020 and will remain valid until July 2021.
 However, since the regulatory regime and practice with respect to network microcredit companies are evolving in recent years and subject to uncertainties, see "Item 4.
 Information on the Company-B. Business Overview-Regulations-Regulations Relating to Microcredit," we cannot assure you that we would not be subject to any rectification requirements or administrative penalties due to any non-compliance, nor can we assure you that we will be able to satisfy rectification requirements, if any, and maintain such license or renew the license.
 For example, in November 2020, the CBIRC and PBOC released the Interim Measures for the Administration of Network Microcredit Companies Business (Draft) to solicit public comments.
 The draft measures make it clear that a network microcredit business shall be carried out mainly in the provincial administrative areas to which the entity is registered and shall not be cross-provincial without prior approval.
 The registered capital of a company operating a network microcredit business within a province shall not be less than RMB1 billion and shall be a one-time paid-in monetary capital.
 The registered capital of a company operating a network microcredit cross-provinces shall not be less than RMB5 billion and shall be a one-time paid-in monetary capital.
 The draft measures would establish a three-year transition period, and those operating cross-provincial network microcredit businesses without approval will be phased-out.
 We cannot assure you that Ji'an Microcredit will be able to maintain or renew its microcredit license if the draft measures are implemented.
-Although we believe that Ji'an Microcredit is only a supplementary fun
+Although we believe that Ji'an Microcredit is only a supplementary funding source and we do not intend to rely on it as a major source for funding, if we need to obtain funding from Ji'an Microcredit but are unable to maintain or renew the microcredit license or obtain any other requisite approvals, licenses or permits, our business, financial condition and results of operations would be materially and adversely affected.

 If we are deemed to engage in a personal credit reporting business and violate any PRC laws or regulations governing personal credit reporting businesses, our business, financial condition, results of operations and prospects could be materially and adversely affected.
-In particular, we are subject to uncertainties surrounding the 2021 Draft Measures for Credit Reporting Business, the implementation of which may have an adverse impact on our business, financial condition and results of operations.
+In particular, we are subject to uncertainties surrounding the 2021 Draft Measures for Credit Reporting Business, the interpretation and implementation of which may have an adverse impact on our business, financial condition and results of operations.